Information Collected by Drug Free Sport New Zealand & Purpose of Collection

 The Athlete has rights of access to, and correction of, personal information as provided by the Privacy Act 2020.
 The athlete also has rights with respect to the information as provided under the ISPPPI, including a procedure for submitting complaints pursuant to section 11.5 ISPPPI.
 Any complaint should be submitted to DFSNZ’s Privacy Officer, phone 0800 DRUG FREE (378 437).

 DFSNZ has put in place various security measures to ensure personal information collected by us is as safe as possible.
 We operate and protect our systems with the use of, but not limited to, firewalls, limited access to information, use of passwords and encryption and such other technologies to help keep information private and secure.
 We also keep your information confidential.
 The internal procedures of DFSNZ cover the storage, access and disclosure of your information.

-If any of the information that you have provided to DFSNZ changes, for example if you change your email address, name or if you wish to cancel your registration, please let us know the correct details by sending an e-mail to email@example.com
+If any of the information that you have provided to DFSNZ changes, for example if you change your email address, name or if you wish to cancel your registration, please let us know the correct details by sending us an email

 DFSNZ complies with the Privacy Act 2020 and the ISPPPI.